pixelplex/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-2.md

     ...
 ```

-After the call with `requests.get`, we have a variable `resp` that contains the response from the API. `resp` is an object and `resp['result']` is a list with the last 100 transactions for our address.
+After calling `requests.get`,  we store the response in the resp variable. `resp` is an object and `resp['result']` contains a list of the last 100 transactions for our address.

-Now let's just iterate over these transactions and find the new ones.
+Now, let’s iterate through these transactions to find new ones.

 ```python
 while True: